 Before taking raloxifene,

-- tell your doctor and pharmacist if you are allergic to raloxifene or any other medications.
+- tell your doctor and pharmacist if you are allergic to raloxifene, any other medications, or any of the ingredients in raloxifene tablets.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin), cholestyramine (Questran), colestipol (Colestid), diazepam (Valium), diazoxide (Proglycem), medications that contain estrogen such as hormone replacement therapy (ERT or HRT), and lidocaine (Lidoderm, Xylocaine).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), cholestyramine (Prevalite), colestipol (Colestid), diazepam (Valium), diazoxide (Proglycem), medications that contain estrogen such as hormone replacement therapy (ERT or HRT), and lidocaine (Akten, Lidoderm, Xylocaine).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have any type of cancer and if you have or have ever had breast lumps or breast cancer; heart failure; kidney disease; or liver disease.
 If you have ever taken estrogen, tell your doctor if your triglycerides increased during your treatment.

-- you should not use raloxifene unless you have already undergone menopause and cannot become pregnant.
-However, tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+Do not become pregnant while taking raloxifene.
 If you become pregnant while taking raloxifene, call your doctor immediately.
 Raloxifene may harm the fetus.

 - you should know that raloxifene has not been found to cause spotting or menstrual-like bleeding nor to increase the risk of cancer of the lining of the uterus.
 Tell your doctor if you develop vaginal bleeding or spotting.
 Your doctor will need to examine you or order tests to find the cause of the bleeding.